freakout42/formax/docs/index.md

 It has all important features to create non-complex forms.
 It has not matured enough to call it fully production ready.
-Don't hesitate to create an issue when in trouble or have found a bug or security problem.
+Create an issue when in trouble or have found a bug or security problem.
 Open a discussion when missing a feature.
-Dont hesitate to start using it.
+Don't hesitate to start using it.

 Full Forms3 functionality is a big task and depends highly on the community participation in the future.
 The database